-The Merck Summer Intensive Treatment Program of Western Psychiatric Institute and Clinic of UPMC is a behavioral health program designed to meet the unique mental and behavioral health needs of at-risk children and adolescents.
+The CADD Summer Intensive Treatment Program of UPMC Western Psychiatric Hospital is a behavioral health program designed to meet the unique mental and behavioral health needs of at-risk children and adolescents.

-The Merck Summer Intensive Treatment Program mission is to reduce serious psychiatric symptomatology and to improve a young person’s ability to function more successfully at home, at school, and in the community.
+The CADD Summer Intensive Treatment Program mission is to reduce serious psychiatric symptomatology and to improve a young person’s ability to function more successfully at home, at school, and in the community.

 The therapeutic activities and treatment methods utilized may include:

 - Individualized positive behavior support plans (based on a functional behavioral assessment).

 - Verbal behavior and other elements of Applied Behavior Analysis (ABA).

 - Social Thinking© (Social Thinking© is copyrighted by Michelle Garcia Winner).